CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

     publish:
       flow_var: some_op_output
     navigate:
-      #how to handle operation that have non-default result
+      #how to handle an operation that has a non-default result
       #we'll use the default navigation as well: FAIL -> on_failure, SUCCESS -> next task (in our case second_task)
       NON_DEFAULT_RESULT: custom_task